sageserpent-open/modest-proposal/README.md

 OK - breeder reactors are cool, but we worry about Purex and nuclear weapons.

 What if there were *two* fertile isotopes that we bred fissile isotopes from?
-Could we run this through a tweaked Purex reprocessing and only separate the fissile isotopes from just one of the fertile isotopes?
+Could we run this through a tweaked reprocessing and only separate the fissile isotopes from just one of the fertile isotopes?
 If we did, we'd have a concentrate of fissile isotopes, but still too dilute to use in a weapon because of the remaining fertile isotope.